Skip to content

 “All versions count against your SharePoint storage usage, as do files in the recycle bins and files preserved due to retention policies.
 In calculating the SharePoint storage usage, the full file size of each version counts towards the total usage.
 For example, if only metadata changes were made to a 10 MB file with no change to its file size, the total storage usage will be 10 MB (original version) + 10 MB (updated version) = 20 MB.”

 Great question!
-You’ve come to the right place. 😉
+You’ve come to the right place.😉

 Fun fact: You can’t have fewer than 100 versions.
 I tried. #NotReallyFun

-TT Document Settings 1
+sharepoint Document Settings

 Image: Testing Orchestry's version capabilities by changing the live template’s Shared Documents versions to 300 major/100 minor.